kylegranger/zkevm-chain/README.md

 This is the original mode of operation for `prover_cmd`.

 A witness is created with a connection to an L2 node, followed by the generation of the proof.
-No artifacts are saved; the output is written to stdout.
+We do serialize the proof to a file.

 Required parameters:
 - `-b`: a block number
 - `-k`: parameters file with k value of 22.
 This should be kzg_bn254_22.srs.
+- `-p`: proof output file
 - `-r`: an RPC url for the L2 Katla node

 ### Example

 ```
-./prover_cmd legacy_prover -b 17664 -k kzg_bn254_22.srs -r http://35.195.113.51:8547
+./prover_cmd legacy_prover -b 57437 -k kzg_bn254_22.srs -r http://35.195.113.51:8547 -p proof.json
 ```

 ## `verifier`